CollaboraOnline/CollaboraOnline.github.io/layouts/shortcodes/common-build-commands.md

             --with-lo-path=${COCOREPATH}/instdir \
             --enable-debug --enable-cypress
 ```
-Note: when building from the monorepo with core built in `engine/`, set `COCOREPATH=$(pwd)/engine` from the top of the clone before running configure.
+Note: when building from the monorepo with the engine built in `engine/`, set `COCOREPATH=$(pwd)/engine` from the top of the clone before running configure.
 You can also add `--disable-ssl` instead of changing coolwsd.xml every time you want to disable ssl.

 Start the actual build, which might take from a few minutes to half an hour (or more) depending on how powerful your machine is:
 ```bash